rhyannonjoy/pawfinder-service/docs/overview.md

 ## Introduction

-PawFinder is a RESTful API that connects potential pet adopters with animal shelters in the greater Dallas-Fort Worth area.
+PawFinder is a REST API that connects potential pet adopters with animal shelters in the greater Dallas-Fort Worth area.
 This platform aggregates real-time data from hundreds of shelters, making it easier for people to find their perfect companion and for shelters to reach qualified adopters.